sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

      ![][test_case_record_plugin]

-  4. Record every UI actions, you can see each step you have done in tool bar.
+  4. Record every UI action, you can see each step you have done in tool bar.

       ![][test_case_record_plugin2]